RFollman/INST377/git/README.md

 ### Adding and Commiting Your Changes (Your PC &rarr; Github, whenever you make changes)

-1. First of all, you need to register your changes so your files are controled under the Git system.
+1. First, register your changes so your files are controlled under the Git system.
 The first step is to "add" your changes.
 Type:

 	```